top of page

 • Mar 30

-The reason I have mentioned the two, as well as combined them together in comparison, is to highlight what is often curated and experienced by those that are of privilege, in contrast to those who are less fortunate.
+The reason I have mentioned the two, as well as combined them together in comparison, is to highlight what is often curated and experienced by those that are privileged, in contrast to those who are less fortunate.

 Resilience requires hardship.
-It demands adversity, real-life situations that ignite trauma and inflame unrest.
+It demands adversity and real-life situations that ignite trauma and inflame unrest.

 Ignorance requires insulation.
-It thrives in the absence of exposure, protected by comfort, shielded by privilege.
-It does not demand hardship or adversity; instead, it feeds off detachment, the luxury of not having to know, not having to experience, not having to care.
+It thrives in the absence of exposure, protected by comfort and shielded by privilege.
+It does not demand hardship or adversity.
+Instead, it feeds off detachment, the luxury of not having to know, not having to experience, and not having to care.

 When I relocated to the United Kingdom, I used my privilege to create comfort in my new existence.
-Yet, how humbling it has been to be reminded of how swiftly privilege can be taken.
-One slight change in our journey, one choice, one unexpected altercation—and everything can shift in an instant.
+Yet, it has been humbling to be reminded of how swiftly privilege can be taken away.
+One slight change in our journey, one choice, or one unexpected altercation can shift everything in an instant.

-Instinctually, I should be terrified—my very core screaming that I am not safe.
-The unpredictability of this work is known, the incidents have been extreme.
+Instinctually, I should have felt terrified, my very core screaming that I wasn’t safe.
+The unpredictability of this work is known, and incidents can be extreme.
 Yet, despite this, I find myself deeply invested in their well-being.
-It’s a complex and conflicting feeling—to want to support these men while also grappling with the reality of their actions.
+It’s a complex and conflicting feeling to want to support these men while also grappling with the reality of their actions.

-I see them fight on the streets, their crises laid bare beyond the safety of the hostel walls.
+I see them fighting on the streets, their crises laid bare beyond the safety of the hostel walls.
 Bystanders film and laugh.
 I want to step in, to advocate for their dignity.
-Violent men in presentation, who are really children that were never allowed to be children.
+They appear as violent men, yet underneath, they are really children that were never allowed to be children.

-I once found one of our men so deeply under the influence that he collapsed on the footpath in front of me, surrendering to his sorrow and grief.
-He had just been told his daughter no longer wanted contact.
-Only a week before, he had confided in me that he would die for his family—that without them, there was nothing left to live for.
+I once saw one of our men so deeply under the influence that he collapsed on the footpath in front of me.
+He surrendered to his sorrow and grief after being told his daughter no longer wanted contact.
+Just a week before, he had confided that he would die for his family, that without them, he felt there was nothing to live for.

 As he curled into a fetal position, the public walked by.
 They asked if I was okay, but never if he was.